BenjaminX/Hackintosh-Gigabyte-Z390M-GAMING/README.md

 **The three most important components: MotherBoard / GraphicCard / WiFiCard, it must be respected follow above list.**

-If you wanted smoothly using AirDrop / AirPlay / Sidecar / Handoff / iMessage / Facetime / etc, very important which wifi card you choose. **Strongly recommend buying one of three BCM94360CD/BCM943602CDP/BCM943602CS**
+If you wanted smoothly using AirDrop / AirPlay / Sidecar / Handoff / iMessage / Facetime / Contiuenity / etc, very important which wifi card you choose. **Strongly recommend buying one of three BCM94360CD/BCM943602CDP/BCM943602CS**

 ## BIOS Settings